devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ## Simple Grafana alerts

 Let's first take a look at the simple alerting system.
 There are two steps involved.
-First we define a contact point and then we associate the contact with an alert definition.
+First we define a contact point, then we associate the contact with an alert definition.
 When the alert triggers it sends the notification to whatever the contact point is defined to use.

 ![Simple alerts](simpleAlerts.png)